MicrosoftDocs/azure-docs/articles/postgresql/postgresql-hyperscale-security-baseline.md

 Hyperscale (Citus) does not support built-in role-based access control, but you can create custom roles based on specific resource provider operations.

 Additionally, The PostgreSQL engine uses roles to control access to database objects, and a newly created Hyperscale (Citus) server group comes with several roles pre-defined.
+To modify user privileges, use standard PostgreSQL commands, using a tool such as PgAdmin or psql.

 Understand custom roles for Azure subscription: https://docs.microsoft.com/azure/role-based-access-control/custom-roles